On the behavior of $F$-signatures, splitting primes, and test modules under finite covers: Transformation rule for the -signature and splitting ratio

 \subsection{Splitting primes and splitting ratios under finite covers}

 Since splitting ratios are $F$-signatures of Cartier algebras \cite{BlickleSchwedeTuckerFSigPairs1}, it is natural to expect them to satisfy transformation rules.
-In this regard, we have the following. \begin{theorem} With hypothesis as in \autoref{thm.MainTheorem}, the contraction of $\sp(S,f^*\sC)$ along $\phi$ is $\sp(R,\sC)$.
-By abuse of notation, we write $\sp(S,f^* \sC )\cap R = \sp\big(R,\sC\big)$.
+In this regard, we have the following. \begin{theorem} With hypothesis as in \autoref{thm.MainTheorem}, the contraction of $\sp(S,f^*\sC)$ along $\theta$, \ie $\sp(S,f^* \sC )\cap R$, is $\sp(R,\sC)$.
 Furthermore: